What are the major parts of the brain? Mention the functions of different parts.

 Receptor ⇨ Sensory Neuron ⇨ Relay neuron ⇨ Motor neuron ⇨ Effector (muscle)

 The receptor is the organ which comes in the danger zone.
 The sensory neurons pick signals from the receptor and send them to the relay neuron.
 The relay neuron is present in the spinal cord.
 The spinal cord sends signals to the effector via the motor neuron.
-The effector comes in action moves the receptor away from the danger.
+The effector comes in action and moves the receptor away from the danger.

 Nervous and hormonal systems together perform the function of control and coordination in human beings.”
 Justify the statement.

 Answer: The nervous system controls and coordinates all the functions in the body.
 It carries out its functions in close coordination with the hormonal system.
-Nerves don’t reach every nook and corner of the body and hence needs assistance from the hormones to control all the parts of the body.
+Nerves don’t reach every nook and corner of the body and hence need assistance from the hormones to control all the parts of the body.
 Moreover, while the nervous control is somewhat faster, hormonal control is slower.
 Hormonal control is mainly based on feedback mechanism and tells the body to either pace up or slow down; as per the situation.
 Nervous control, on the other hand, is more of a direct control.
 Both of them complement each other.
 Thus, it can be said that nervous and hormonal systems together perform the function of control and coordination in human beings.

 Why is the flow of signals in a synapse from axonal end of one neuron to dendritic end of another neuron but not the reverse?